 Ponding: The accumulation of water in low-lying areas on a roof after rainfall, which stays while other parts of the roof dry.
 This is usually only an issue on flat/low-slope roofs.

 Primer: An asphalt-based substance used to prepare surfaces for bonding with self-adhering asphalt sheets.
+Or a pre-coating applied before the main coating to improve adhesion.

 R